BlackteaGit/WaywardTerranFrontierModLoader/README.md

 Place the contents of the .zip file in your game root directory.
 Run the executable titled `WTFModLoaderInjector.exe`.
 Run the game to have it generate the `Mods` folder for the Mod Loader.
 Place all mod directories/files into this folder.
+You will have to reinstall the loader by running `WTFModLoaderInjector.exe` with every new game patch.

+Please do not contact the devs of WTF about any bugs happening with installed mod loader, make sure that you can reproduce them with vanilla game first.

 # Contribute